netguru/awesome-list/README.md

 GPT-2, Transformer-XL, XLNet and XLM with multiple pre-trained model weights
 - [flair](https://github.com/zalandoresearch/flair) - A very simple framework
 for state-of-the-art Natural Language Processing (NLP) by Zalando Research
+- [spaCy](https://github.com/explosion/spaCy) - spaCy is a library for advanced
+Natural Language Processing in Python and Cython. spaCy comes with pretrained statistical models and word vectors, and supports tokenization for 50+ languages.

 ## Optimization